Progreso (baseball): Franchise history

-The Progeso club lost all four of its game in the winter of 1879.
+The Progreso club lost all four of its game in the winter of 1879.
 It returned to the league for the spring of 1888 season, ending in last place with a 3-12 record.
 The following year, they tied for last place with Matanzas, as both ended the year 6-14.
 In the winter of 1889, Progreso finished with a 8-9 record, ending in third place.
 The 1890 season saw the team place in second place, behind Club Fé.

 Among their notable players were Román Calzadilla, Miguel Prats, and Moisés Quintero.